nbardy/lambda-funk/resources/templates/md/posts/2016-02-16-Random-Polygons.md

 </div>
 <canvas width="400" height="200" id="canvas-6"></canvas>

 Hmm...
 Too pointy.
 It would be better if the shapes were a little closer to their regular self.
 Adjusting the distribution and not the range will allow us to continue generating a wide set of polygons, but make it more likely to generate polygons seen in the real world.
-The power function map values `[0,1] => [0,1]` and can be tuned to adjust the distribute based of the second argument.
-Using this we can generate a more standard looking set of polygons.
+The `pow` function map values `[0,1] => [0,1]` when applied to the uniform random distribution provides a skew.
+Using this we can skew our random noise to generate a more standard looking set of polygons.

 <div class="language-klipse" data-preamble="(reset-canvas!
 7)">
 ```clojure